Shield Sisters Devotionals

 Jesus didn’t suggest it; He offered it because He knew the weight you’d carry.

+He knew the emotional residue that sticks to you after a long shift.
 He knew the hidden fears, the pressure, the constant scanning, the mental load you never shut off.
+He knew you’d try to outrun tired.
+And He knew you’d fail.

 Rest is where God resets you.